 Maintaining customer satisfaction is an important aspect of a coffee house supervisor's work.
 The supervisor monitors the coffee house so that the environment is clean and organized.
 They may also need to deal with upset customers.
 They may also train staff to make beverages according to preferred standards.
 It may also be the supervisor's job to teach employees about food preparation and sanitation.

-Although the U.S. Bureau of Labor Statistics (BLS) does not provide data specific to the employment outlook of coffee house supervisors, it did predict that the employment of all types of food service managers is expected to increase by only 5% from 2014 to 2024 (www.bls.gov).
+Although the U.S. Bureau of Labor Statistics (BLS) does not provide data specific to the employment outlook of coffee house supervisors, it did predict that the employment of all types of food service managers is expected to increase much faster than average from 2018 to 2028 (www.bls.gov).
 Because turnover tends to be high in all service industries, regardless of the overall employment rate, job opportunities will become available during the coming years.